marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 **Disclaimer:** the article is currently a draft and is not completed.

 [Testable code](http://xunitpatterns.com/design%20for%20testability.html) plays a crucial role in app development.
-When we neglect designing code for testability, we often resort to using a [mock](http://xunitpatterns.com/Mock%20Object.html) library as a means to achieve test coverage.
+When we neglect designing code for testability, we often resort to using a [mock](http://xunitpatterns.com/Mock%20Object.html) library as a mean to achieve test coverage.
 Mocks have become a dominant presence in the Android testing ecosystem today.
-However, the practical implications of overusing mocks reveal several drawbacks:

-1. Brittle Tests.
-Mocks tend to create tests that are fragile and easily break, hampering our ability to deliver quickly.
-2. Change-Detector Tests.
+However, there are drawbacks:

+1. Brittle & [Change-Detector Tests](https://testing.googleblog.com/2015/01/testing-on-toilet-change-detector-tests.html).
 Tests built with mocks often emphasise implementation details, causing them to break even when the system's behaviour remains unchanged.
+2. False Sense of Security.
+High test coverage achieved through extensive mocking, can create a false sense of security.
+When all dependencies are mocked, we may overlook the fact that no real behavior is being tested.
 3. Slow Test Execution[^1].
 Reflection and proxies used by mock libraries can lead to sluggish test execution, slowing down the test suite when they increase in quantity.
-4. False Sense of Security.
-High test coverage achieved through extensive mocking, can create a false sense of security.
-When all dependencies are mocked, we may overlook the fact that no real behavior is being tested.

 The primary purpose of a mock library is to aid developers in their work.
 If a codebase relies solely on the presence of mocks for testability, it indicates potential design flaws[^2].

 To address this issue, we need to focus on making our [System Under Test (SUT)](http://xunitpatterns.com/SUT.html) genuinely testable.
 The key is to minimize dependencies, ideally reducing them to zero[^3].
 We should aim to eliminate dependencies on components like a class that is used throughout the application, or a data model that the SUT doesn't own.

-Now, let's explore a practical example to illustrate these concepts[^4].
+Now, let's look an example[^4].

 ### The Birthday Feature